lucmichalski/prestadock/README.md

 ![Image of Default PrestaShop Site](./images/wordpress5.png)

 If you want to log into the `wp-admin` console, you need to get your password.
-You can also get it from AWS console by looking at the `Get System Logs` and scrolling for `WORDPRESS_ADMIN_PASSWORD`.
+You can also get it from AWS console by looking at the `Get System Logs` and scrolling for `PRESTASHOP_ADMIN_PASSWORD`.
 You can also SSH into your instance and get the creds.
 You can also SSH into your instance.
 The user/pass is located in a file called `wordpress-login.txt`.
 You will likely want to change this and remove the `wordpress-login.txt` after your first login.

 ![Image of Default PrestaShop Admin](./images/wp-admin.png)